Chancellor High School: History

 Named for the Civil War Battle of Chancellorsville, which was fought just west of the school location, Chancellor High School also has the honor of being a Plank Owner of the USS Chancellorsville.
 The name Chancellor derives from the family of George Chancellor who operated the Chancellorsville Inn, a Union staging point and center of combat during the Battle of Chancellorsville.

 Athletics

-Still a member of the Battlefield District, Chancellor currently competes within Conference 22 of the VHSL Group 4A North Region.
+Still a member of the Battlefield District, Chancellor currently competes within Conference 22 of the VHSL Group 4B North Region.

-State Champions and Runner-up Finishes
+State champions

-Chancellor has won nine VHSL state championships, which are:
+Chancellor has won nine VHSL state championships: